-What is eCommerce Logistics?
-10 Latest Trends in 2022
+What is eCommerce Logistics & How does it Work?
+Know 10 Latest Trends in 2022

 A change in consumer mindset encourages evolution in the way eCommerce retailers plan on serving them.
 Two years ago, what began as a force majeure became a habit, where customers were able to receive everything that they could possibly think of, right at their doorstep.

-The answer is vast as to what is eCommerce logistics.
-The eCommerce industry’s heavy reliance on a solid supply chain backbone has triggered a revolution in the eCommerce logistics industry.
+The answer is vast as to what is logistics for eCommerce.
+The eCommerce industry’s heavy reliance on a solid supply chain backbone has triggered a revolution in the logistics industry.

 But what is eCommerce logistics and what are the factors that it encompasses?
 Let’s take a look.

 - What is eCommerce Logistics?